 Never, never, never, never, never!”

-That is certainly a father heartbroken at the death of his child.
+This certainly sounds like a father heartbroken at the death of his child.